syncfusion-content/maui-docs/MAUI/NumericEntry/Overview.md

 ## Key Features

-* Input validation triggered when focus is lost or the enter key is pressed.
+* Input validation is triggered when the focus is lost, or the enter key is pressed.
 * Convenient value increment and decrement using the up-down button.
 * Flexible display of values in various custom formats.
 * Adapts to different cultural and regional settings for value presentation.